Services We Offer

 Many more people are making the digital shift and using their phones to conduct banking related transactions.
 Over 50% of users are comfortable with the available authentication technology.

 According to projections, the biometric market is expected to touch $24.5 billion by 2023 and close to 2.6 billion users.
 With cyber-criminals becoming more sophisticated and adjusting their tactics to breach databanks, regulators and software developers have to figure out what works best.

 Here is a look at some of the trends which could take place during the next few years and how biometric authentication technology will impact mobile banking in particular.

 - Other modalities like voice, heartbeat and facial recognition can be used as a part of the enhanced security process for a new and better user experience (UX).

 - PINs, passwords and touch ID will no longer suffice.
 Many institutions are considering various combinations to make it difficult for hackers to penetrate a firewall and gain access to personal information.
 Two or three factor authentication processes is under consideration.
 However,- it will be a while before current manual login processes will be phased out completely.

-One important factor to consider is the security related to such systems.
-Whether it is for iOS app development or Android app development, templates are created and used to carry out authentication.
 These have to be encrypted end to end and information with regard to authentication keys cannot be saved or stored on the server or the device in use.
 Overall system security related to logins will depend on how secure a device is.